Skip to content

 })

-Cookie extends attributes of Object and Cookie with additional properties follows:
+Cookie extends the attributes of Object and Cookie with additional properties as follows:

 secrets